Anneka Rice: Theatre and performance

 Rice performed in panto at the Manchester Palace, the Theatre Royal Brighton, The Arts Theatre Cambridge and the Richmond Theatre during the 1980s.
 She acted in 3 tours of The Vagina Monologues in 2005 and 2006.

 In 2015 she gave a piano recital at the Christmas Gala at the Kings Place, giving herself five months to re-learn, having not played since she was a child.
 She was part of The Great Western Choir and sang at the Big Chill Festival in 2009.

 Stand-up

 Rice writes and performs stand-up comedy at the Backyard Comedy Club in Bethnal Green.
 Her last two ventures, in 2018 and 2020, The Clemmie Hart Years about her secret fictional agent, and Help!
 My Head's in Wookey Hole, about her search for her missing Madame Tussaud's waxwork, were recorded for Radio 4.

 Chelsea Flower Show

 Rice had a Chelsea Garden in 2017, designed alongside Sarah Raven and Tricia Guild, as part of a BBC parade of gardens.

 Personal life

 Rice married theatre boss Nick Allott in 1988, with whom she has two sons.
 She had another son with TV executive Tom Gutteridge in 1997.

+Rice was appointed Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to charity and to broadcasting.